 Many potential clients have family members who retain my services.
 Often a client will be interested in having me discuss their case with their family, especially when the family member is paying the bill.
 With a client's consent, I am happy to do this.

 A public defender will usually not talk to family members.
 They don't want to do this, and an ethics opinion from the Arizona State Bar says they don't have to (See Arizona State Bar Ethics Opinion, 07-01 Communications with Client's Family or Friends (06-2007) “A lawyer has no per se duty to provide information about a client's case or upcoming trial to the client's family or friends”).
-Usually a public defender doesn't have the time to get the client's consent to talk with a family member, and they usually don't have the time, even if they wanted to.
+Usually, a public defender doesn't have the time to get the client's consent to talk with a family member, and they usually don't have the time, even if they wanted to.
 A private attorney should always have the time to discuss your legal case, with you or your family.

 3. Will your attorney have the right expertise?

 There are many public defenders that have extensive legal expertise.
 Many are dedicated professionals who have many years of legal experience even with some having left private practice for this public service.
 Like any organization, some will have less experience than others, with little or no trial experience.
-Who is assigned to your case might depend on the type of charges you are facing, who your co-defendant is (due to conflict), which court you are in, and maybe what letter of the alphabet your last name starts with.
+Who is assigned to your case might depend on the type of charges you are facing, who your co-defendant is (due to conflict), which court you are in, and maybe what letter of the alphabet your last name starts with?

-In Mohave County public defenders are assigned by courts and divisions.
+In Mohave County, public defenders are assigned by courts and divisions.
 They call these “team” assignments.
-What that often means is that a case which starts in the Justice Court would have a public defender cover the case at the preliminary hearing stage, but a different public defender when the case is transferred to the Superior Court.
+What that often means is that a case that starts in the Justice Court would have a public defender cover the case at the preliminary hearing stage, but a different public defender when the case is transferred to the Superior Court.
 When a case is transferred to the Superior Court, often that case is assigned to a Public Defender who is only assigned to a specific division in the Superior Court.
 The idea is that these public defenders can handle more cases because they only appear before one judge.
 This is a good way to give attorneys more case assignments, but it limits their experience on which judges they appear before.
 The types of cases they handle are then only based on the case assignments made by the court.
 Again, the public defender you are assigned isn't based on the particulars of your case, but on which division the court has decided to delegate your case.

-I will give another example on whether a public defender will have the right experience for your case.
+I will give another example of whether a public defender will have the right experience for your case.
 I am a former Deputy County Attorney (commonly known as a district attorney in other legal jurisdictions) with many years of prosecuting experience.
 You won't find many former prosecutors becoming public defenders.
 It is typical for a former prosecutor to go out into private practice and become a criminal defense lawyer, but you will not very often find a prosecutor “switching sides” to become a public defender since this would usually be viewed as a “lateral” career move.
-A public defender will not typically have “prosecuting” experience and won't have the full knowledge on what resources the State can or cannot bring to a criminal prosecution.
+A public defender will not typically have “prosecuting” experience and won't have the full knowledge of what resources the State can or cannot bring to criminal prosecution.
 An attorney that has knowledge of all phases of the legal system is a valuable ally to have when facing a legal challenge.

-Ultimately, if you have the financial resources, it is your choice and your decision with who you retain as legal counsel in your criminal case.
+Ultimately, if you have the financial resources, it is your choice and your decision who you retain as legal counsel in your criminal case.
 It is an important decision that will affect your criminal case which can impact your life.
 Take the time to call and research before you make the decision on which law firm to retain.

 If you have been arrested for DUI or criminal charges in Mohave County contact the Law Offices of Shawn B. Hamp, for a Free Case Evaluation at (928) 753-6868.
 Speak directly with experienced Arizona criminal Defense and DUI Defense Attorney and Shawn B. Hamp (Former Prosecutor).

 This post was intended to provide general information only and is not intended as specific legal advice.
-You should not rely upon this information alone, but should consult legal counsel regarding the application of the laws and regulations discussed and as applied to your specific case or circumstances.
+You should not rely upon this information alone but should consult legal counsel regarding the application of the laws and regulations discussed and as applied to your specific case or circumstances.